S2S (mathematics): Basic properties

 S2S is decidable, and each of S2S, S1S, WS2S, WS1S has a nonelementary decision complexity corresponding to a linearly growing stack of exponentials.
-For the lower bound, it suffices to consider Σ^{1}_{1} WS1S sentences.
-A single second order quantifier can be used to propose an arithmetic (or other) computation, which can be verified using first order quantifiers if we can test which numbers are equal.
+For the lower bound, it suffices to consider ${\Sigma}^1_1$ WS1S sentences.
+A single second-order quantifier can be used to propose an arithmetic (or other) computation, which can be verified using first-order quantifiers if we can test which numbers are equal.
 For this, if we appropriately encode numbers 1..m, we can encode a number with binary representation i_{1}i_{2}...i_{m} as i_{1} 1 i_{2} 2 ... i_{m} m, preceded by a guard.
 By merging testing of guards and reusing variable names, the number of bits is linear in the number of exponentials.
-For the upper bound, using the decision procedure (below), sentences with k-fold quantifier alternation can decided in time corresponding to k+O(1)-fold exponentiation of the sentence length (with uniform constants).
+For the upper bound, using the decision procedure (below), sentences with k-fold quantifier alternation can be decided in time corresponding to k+O(1)-fold exponentiation of the sentence length (with uniform constants).